TEXT-S&P summary: Vivendi S.A.

 Liquidity

 The short-term rating is ‘A-2’.
 We assess Vivendi’s liquidity as “adequate” under our criteria.
+Our view factors in the likely effect from the announced GBP1.2 billion acquisition of EMI’s assets.
+However, we have not applied the alternative and shorter six-month view that our criteria allows for companies with an investment-grade rating because we believe that Vivendi’s liquidity management has at times involved reliance on available undrawn lines for bridge funding when the group committed to an acquisition, until post-transaction refinancing was complete, in order to reconstitute undrawn line availability.
+That said, we think this is balanced by a solid refinancing track record--including in recent months after the EMI transaction--and Vivendi’s good standing in capital markets.

-The ratio of liquidity sources to uses for the next 12 months was 1.25x at end-September 2012 by our calculation.
-Sources included the group’s EUR5.4 billion of long-term undrawn committed lines, well spread from 2014 to January 2017; cash at group level of about EUR0.7 billion at end-September 2012, excluding the large cash balances sitting at U.S.-based subsidiary AB; and our anticipation of funds from operations (FFO) of about EUR5.8 billion.
-At this stage, we have not factored in asset disposals that European competition authorities have mandated following the recent GBP1.2 billion acquisition of assets from U.K.-based EMI Group PLC (EMI, not rated).
+The ratio of liquidity sources to uses for the next 12 months was higher than 1.2x at end-March 2012, at around 1.25x by our calculation.
+Sources included EUR7.8 billion of long-term undrawn committed lines at Vivendi S.A. and EUR2 billion at SFR, well spread over 2014 to January 2017; cash at group level of about EUR0.8 billion at end-March 2012, excluding the large cash balances sitting at AB; and our anticipation of FFO of around EUR6.1 billion.
+(At this stage, we have not factored EUR0.5 billion of assets disposals that management has indicated it intends to complete at UMG, in conjunction with the EMI transaction.)

-Funding requirements at end-September 2012 included EUR4.4 billion of debt maturities in the ensuing 12 months, of which EUR3.1 billion were outstanding commercial paper; about EUR3.3 billion in capital expenditures; EUR1.7 billion in dividends including those to minority shareholders; about EUR3.3 billion in capital expenditures, and the contracted acquisition in the Polish TV market.
+Funding requirements at end-March 2012 included EUR5.2 billion of debt maturities in the ensuing 12 months, of which EUR3.4 billion were outstanding commercial paper, overdrafts and accrued interests; about EUR3.3 billion in capital expenditures; EUR1.7 billion in dividends including those to minorities; about EUR3.3 billion in capital expenditures (excluding the EUR1 billion for the 4G spectrum acquisition already cashed out in first-quarter 2012), and EUR1.5 billion of contracted acquisitions for EMI and in the Polish TV market.

 We believe that Vivendi has good access to capital markets, and sound and broad bank relationships.
 We think that management will continue actively managing liquidity in order to keep it adequate.
-In November 2012, Vivendi issued a EUR700 million bond maturing in 2020; in May 2012, Vivendi closed a new EUR1.5 billion 2017 facility refinancing part of a EUR1.9 billion 2013 loan (of which EUR1.1 billion undrawn); in April, it carried out a EUR300 million tap issue on its 2021 bond and raised $2 billion on three U.S. bond tranches maturing in 2015, 2018, and 2022.
+In May 2012, Vivendi closed a new EUR1.5 billion 2017 facility refinancing part of a EUR1.9 billion 2013 loan (of which EUR1.1 billion undrawn).
+In April, it issued a EUR300 million tap on its 2021 bond and raised $2 billion in three U.S. bond tranches maturing in 2015, 2018, and 2022.

 The continued availability of parent company credit lines is subject to Vivendi’s compliance with a single financial covenant that limits net debt to EBITDA to 3.0x on a proportionate, pro forma basis.
 We expect headroom under this financial covenant to remain comfortable.
 We understand that SFR’s lines are also subject to financial covenants, under which the headroom is large and where the calculation includes parent company loans.